a diversity of cultures brings beauty and depth to our community and our lives.

 - Human Service Providers identify and enroll families in the program, where they choose from a curated list of 15 possible gift cards.

-- A PDF containing gift card wish lists is given to each sponsor who purchases gifts cards.
+- A PDF containing gift card wish lists is given to each sponsor who purchases gift cards.

-- Cash donations are returned by December 1 and are used to purchase additional gift cards as needed.
+- Cash donations are returned by December 1 and are used to purchase additional gift cards for unsponsored or partially sponsored children.

 - Purchased gift cards for sponsored families and children are returned to MC2 by December 1 where we organize them into family packets and give them to the enrollment sites for distribution.